Skip to main content

 Delete a cross-reference

-Deleting a cross-reference requires specifying the parameters that define the cross-reference.
+Deleting a cross-reference with the same parameters used to define the cross-reference.

 import weaviate.classes as wvc